 Have you worked up a proper appetite yet?
-A colonial American might have stepped into a tavern like the Warren Tavern, the Bell in Hand, or Ye Old Union Oyster House, but if you’d like a more 21st century spin, why not hop to one of the North End’s many seafood restaurants for a taste of colonial meal mainstays like lobster, oysters, and the classic New England clam chowder?
+A colonial American might have stepped into a tavern-like the Warren Tavern, the Bell in Hand, or Ye Old Union Oyster House, but if you’d like a more 21st-century spin, why not hop to one of the North End’s many seafood restaurants for a taste of colonial meal mainstays like lobster, oysters, and the classic New England clam chowder?
 Colonial Bostonians, living by the water, would have been accustomed to eating quite a bit of seafood – lobster was so plentiful and cheap that many colonial Americans would be shocked at how valued it is today!
-Right next door to Salmagundi’s hat shop you’ll find the ever popular Neptune’s Oyster seafood restaurant.
+Right next door to Salmagundi’s hat shop you’ll find the ever-popular Neptune’s Oyster seafood restaurant.
 If the lines at Neptune’s Oyster are too long, dip into Pauli’s sandwich shop next door, where you can pick up a classic lobster roll.

 Enjoy a Beer like a Colonial American

-You’re probably stuffed from all that great seafood, but we hope you’ve left some space for one really important part of the colonial American experience: beer.
+You’re probably stuffed from all that great seafood, but we hope you’ve left some space for a one really important part of the colonial American experience: beer.
 Colonial Americans drank impressive amounts of beer on a regular basis – but can you blame them for doing so at a time when water wasn’t always sanitary?
 Even some of our Founding Fathers were in on the business!
 For example, Sam Adams and his family were in the business of making malt.
 You can relieve this particular aspect of the colonial American experience and educate yourself on modern beer-making by taking a tour (and sampling the goods) at the Sam Adams Brewery!

 Late Afternoon & Evening: